Trapigtrogen/Drawpp/drawpp_guide.md

 ## <a id="simpleapp">Simple application</a>

-<br>When creating an application with the drawpp library, you will first have to include the main header in your file.<br>
+<br>When creating an application with the Drawpp library, you will first have to include the main header in your file.<br>

 ```cpp
 #include "drawpp.hpp"